-This post continues Ultra’s in-depth look at the topic of risk, breaking down the specific risks organizations face during key phases of an ERP project.
+This post continues our ongoing, in-depth look at the topic of risk, breaking down the specific risks organizations face during key phases of an ERP project.

 The Solution Discovery Phase